Qiuyanglin/lins-lab/content/post/2026member/_index.en.md

   caption: "New members of the laboratory"
 ---

-We are pleased to welcome two new students to the lab: **Xinao Ji** and **Yidi Sun**.
-Both students will continue their studies at Fudan University and join the group to pursue research in integrated circuits and related areas.
+We are pleased to welcome three new students to the lab: **Xinao Ji**, **Yidi Sun**, and **Yiru Wang**.
+They will continue their studies at Fudan University and join the group to pursue research in integrated circuits and related areas.

 <!--more-->

 The lab is always happy to welcome outstanding students with strong academic foundations, a passion for research, and a keen interest in biomedical integrated circuits, analog and mixed-signal circuits, and related topics.
-The arrival of these two new students will further strengthen the vitality and potential of the group in these research areas.
+The arrival of these three new students will further strengthen the vitality and potential of the group in these research areas.

 <div style="display:grid; grid-template-columns: repeat(auto-fit, minmax(280px, 1fr)); gap:24px; margin: 2rem 0;">